hammingweight/spring_on_oci/2_configure/README.md

 There are several configuration management tools like Puppet, Chef, Ansible and SaltStack.
 The preferred tool for configuring VMs in OCI is Ansible.

 Ansible scripts for configuring one or more hosts are written in YAML and are known as *playbooks*.
+A playbook consists of a sequence of tasks which perform units of work like installing a package, running a script, creating a directory or deleting a file.
+Tasks can be supplied with an optional name that describes the operation being performed.

 In addition to the playbooks, a user also needs to create an *inventory* specifying the hosts and credentials for accessing the hosts and a configuration file, `ansible.cfg`.

-To execute a playbook, the user runs the `ansible-playbbok` command which takes the name of a playbbok as well as optional arguments specifying variables that are needed by the playbook.
+To execute a playbook, the user runs the `ansible-playbook` command which takes the name of a playbook as well as optional arguments specifying variables that are needed by the playbook.
 A typical value that is passed via a variable is the port number for the "Hello, world" service so that a playbook can configure the firewall to accept packets destined for the port.